Cutoff for random walk on random graphs with a community structure: Mixing time comparison for simple and non-backtracking random walk on two communities model

 \section{Mixing time comparison for simple and non-backtracking random walk on two communities model}

-\begin{proof}[Proof of Proposition~\ref{prop:nbrwmixesfaster}](comparison of $\mathfrak{h}_Y$ and $\mathfrak{h}_X$) Recall that we need to compare and wehre $\widetilde{X}$ and $X$ are independent simple random walks on $T$.
-By taking expectation over $X$ we have that is the entropy of the simple random walk on the two type \random tree.
-Following the work of \cite{NBRWvsSRW} we show that under the assumptions of Proposition~\ref{prop:nbrwmixesfaster} we have $\mathfrak{h}_X<\mathfrak{h}_Y$.
+\begin{proof}[Proof of Proposition~\ref{prop:nbrwmixesfaster}](comparison of $\mathfrak{h}_Y$ and $\mathfrak{h}_X$) Recall that we only need to compare and where $\widetilde{X}$ and $X$ are independent simple random walks on $T$.
+Note that the limit above is an a.s.\ limit jointly over $X$ and $T$.
+Using the assumption on the maximum degree being bounded and the dominated convergence theorem, taking expectation over $X$ gives Following the work of \cite{NBRWvsSRW} we show that under the assumptions of Proposition~\ref{prop:nbrwmixesfaster} we have $\mathfrak{h}_X<\mathfrak{h}_Y$.